-Bilpin is a quiet, isolated place, with a population of around 500 scattered in a thin, long wedge of rural land sandwiched between Wollemi National Park and Blue Mountains National Park.
+Bilpin is a quiet, remote place, with a population of around 500 scattered in a thin, long wedge of rural land sandwiched between Wollemi National Park and Blue Mountains National Park.
 The centre of Bilpin has a Post Office, an auto mechanic, and a restaurant.
 Not much…so you can enjoy a peace and quiet, and focus on your work, away from it all.
 BigCi residents usually find this to be an ideal place to think, to be inspired, to create.

 However, when you wish to have a break from your work, there is a surprising and growing list of interesting things to see and do, to add to your residency experience.
 Here is a list, in no particular order, of things we like to do and places we like to visit in the local area.
 When you come to BigCi, we will help you with further directions.